Internet-Draft SCITT Architecture December 2024

 Append-Only:

-once included in the verifiable data structure, a Signed Statement cannot be modified, deleted, or reordered; hence its Receipt provides an offline verifiable proof of registration.
+once included in the verifiable data structure, a Signed Statement cannot be modified, deleted, or reordered; hence its Receipt provides an offline verifiable proof of Registration.

 Non-equivocation: